 - It increases countertop space.
-The absence of a rim creates a small but significant amount of extra working space on the countertop.
+The absence of a rim creates a small but valuable amount of extra working space on the countertop.

 - It doesn't always work.
 Because the edge of the countertop overhangs the sink and is left exposed, you can't use an undermount sink on a countertop with a plywood or MDF core, which includes laminates and tile.
 Moreover, you can't install a heavy undermount on a countertop made from a material that can't support it.

 - It can sag.
-An undermount depends on the support posts and brackets that hold it, and if they should fail for some reason, the sink can sag or even fall.
+An undermount depends on the support posts and brackets that hold it, and if they should fail for some reason, can cause the sink to sag or even fall.